connorwally/MarioAIAgents-CITS3001/README.md

 2. Change directory into the project file using the terminal command “cd [file path]”
 3. Install the required dependencies through poetry using the command “poetry install”
 4. Running:
-   a.
-Rule-based Agent: “poetry run python ruleBasedMario.py”
+   * Rule-based Agent: “poetry run python ruleBasedMario.py”
-   b.
-Train the PPO Agent: “poetry run python 1_TrainMario.py”
+   * Train the PPO Agent: “poetry run python 1_TrainMario.py”
-   c.
-Run the PPO Agent: “poetry run python 2_RunMario.py”
+   * Run the PPO Agent: “poetry run python 2_RunMario.py”
-   d.
-Run the PPO Deterministic Agent: "poetry run python 3_RunMarioDeterministic.py"
+   * Run the PPO Deterministic Agent: "poetry run python 3_RunMarioDeterministic.py"

 NOTE:
 - The default agent model is our best model to date.
 Using a learning rate of 0.00001 and running on super-mario-bros-gym-v3.